uiuc-hpc/Recorder/README.md

 Change Log
 ----------
+**Recorder 2.1.3** Aug 23, 2020
+1. Use autotools and automake for compilation.

 **Recorder 2.1.2** Aug 06, 2020
 1. Rewrite the reader program with C.
 2. Add Python bindings to call C functions.